TJX Companies, Inc.

 Definition of Comparable Sales

 We define comparable sales, or comp sales, to be sales of stores and e-commerce sites that have been in operation for all or a portion of two consecutive fiscal years, or, in other words, stores or e-commerce sites that are starting their third fiscal year of operation.
 In any given fiscal year, we calculate comp sales on a 52-week basis by comparing the current and prior year weekly periods that are most closely aligned.
 Relocated stores and stores that have changed in size are generally classified in the same way as the original store, and we believe that the impact of these stores on the consolidated comp sales percentage is immaterial.
-Starting in fiscal 2026, sales from e-commerce sites are included in comp sales, and the impact of such sales on the consolidated comp sales percentage is immaterial.

 Sales excluded from comp sales (“non-comp sales”) consist of sales from:

-–New stores or e-commerce sites - stores or sites that have not yet met the comp sales criteria, which represents a substantial majority of non-comp sales
+New stores or e-commerce sites - stores or sites that have not yet met the comp sales criteria, which represents a substantial majority of non-comp sales

-–Stores or e-commerce sites that are closed permanently or for an extended period of time
+Stores or e-commerce sites that are closed permanently or for an extended period of time

 Comp sales of our foreign segments are calculated on a constant currency basis.
 We define constant currency basis as translating the current year’s results using the prior year’s exchange rates.
 This removes the effect of changes in currency exchange rates, which we believe is a more appropriate measure of performance.